South African labour law: Unfair labour practices

-Scope of protection

-The first part of section 186(2) speaks of an unfair labour practice as any unfair act or omission that arises between an employer and an employee.
-Only persons who are already in employment, therefore, enjoy protection against unfair labour practices; only persons, that is, who fall within the definition of "employee."

-This concept may also cover ex-employees, if an employer refuses or fails to re-employ a former employee in terms of an agreement, for example.

 Exhaustive list

 Due to the use of the word "involving," the courts have held that the list of unfair labour practices, contained in section 186(2), is exhaustive.
 Therefore, the definition of "unfair labour practice" in the current Labour Relations Act is considerably narrower than that of its predecessor, the Labour relations Act of 1956.
 This is because concepts such as unfair discrimination have been removed from its ambit and included in the EEA.

 The fact that the list is exhaustive raises three issues, as the Constitution expressly affords everyone the right to fair labour practices: